 Kabbalah is the esoteric or occultic (secret) teaching of ancient Jewish rabbis.
 It borrows heavily from pagan occultism, such as astrology and numerology.

-It is supposed to be a third or “hidden” Torah (“Torat Ha-Nistar”) that was revealed to Moses, together with the Torah (Pentateuch) and the Mishnah (Talmud).
+It is supposed to be a third or “hidden” Torah (“Torat Ha-Nistar”) that was revealed to Moses, together with the Torah (Pentateuch) and the Mishnah (the supposed second or Oral Torah).

 Kabbalah is founded especially on esoteric interpretations of the days and events of creation in Genesis 1 and the visions of God’s fiery chariot in Ezekiel 1.